dawilco/The-Ruksack-Project/README.md

 ## Getting dev environment up and running
 Copy `.env.example` to `.env` and configure with your local postgres server.

-In rucksack-client, run `sequelize-cli db:migrate` to setup the database.
+In `rucksack-client/database`, run `sequelize-cli db:migrate` to setup the database.
+This also requires that you have sequelize-cli installed on your machine globally.

 The API must be running
 ```